 Some British commentators have compared Stewart to Winston Churchill, who also had had colonial military adventures and had written some damn fine and exciting prose before entering Parliament.
 I think that other writer and warrior Teddy Roosevelt is a better comparison, as TR appears (from this distance) to have been more respectful of human diversity and difference than was young Winnie.
 One does not have to be a Conservative to be pleased that a person of Rory Stewart’s intelligence, sophistication, integrity, courage and wisdom should now be in the Mother of Parliaments.

 Another account of the same meeting here.
-My memory is that the dog was not small, as the photographs confirm.
+My memory is that the dog was not small, and the photographs confirm my memory.

 Here is a profile from National Geographic (undated, but before Stewart’s appointment as a Harvard professor).

 And here is Ian Parker’s profile in The New Yorker (2010-11-15).

 Through his American mother, Winston Churchill knew TR, and once stayed with the Roosevelts in Albany when TR was Governor of New York.